 - Allowing a prohibited person access to the children

-Essentially, if there is anything in the order that you feel is not being adhered to, our Lewisville and Odessa attorneys can examine your situation and advise you regarding your options for enforcement.
+Essentially, if there is anything in the order that you feel is not being adhered to, our Flower Mound, Lewisville and Midland-Odessa attorneys can examine your situation and advise you regarding your options for enforcement.